malvibid/Practice-Projects/Web-Projects/Admin Dashboard 1 (EGATOR)/myNotes.md

 -   Practice making tables in html and to use css properties with it
 -   Learn how to make tags within tables
 -   Practice using pseudoelements
+-   Need to learn how to organise css properly and efficiently use of media queries for a responsive design